coveooss/tgf/README.md

 ## Description

-`TGF` allows is a small utility used to launch a Docker image and automatically map the current folder, your HOME folder and your current environment variables to the underlying container.
+`TGF` is a small utility used to launch a Docker image and automatically map the current folder, your HOME folder and your current environment variables to the underlying container.

 By default, TGF is used as a frontend for [terragrunt](https://github.com/gruntwork-io/terragrunt), but it could also be used to run different endpoints.